pkibenge/pkibenge.github.io/_posts/blog/2018-03-04-now-that-was-a-parade.md

   <figcaption>We had to get our picture taken with a lamb, a zebra, a nobleman and a wanderer...</figcaption>
 </figure>

-The major parade happens on Sunday and its main staples include the Ahland, the Pimpele, the witches from the cities and the Laufnarren (laufen = run, Narren = jester) and the Fanfarenzung.
-Here are their descriptions from the Rottenburg Fasnet information pamplet as translated by my wonderful German friend:
+The major parade happens on the last Sunday of the festival and its main staples include the Ahland, the Pompele, the witches from the cities, the Laufnarren (laufen = run, Narren = jester) and the Fanfarenzung.
+Here are their descriptions from the Rottenburg Fasnet information pamplet as translated by my wonderful German friend Minh:

 ##### Der Ahland